Lost & Found: Hip Hop Underground Soul Classics

-Lost & Found: Hip Hop Underground Soul Classics is a double-disc album containing previously shelved albums Center of Attention, by InI, and The Original Baby Pa, by Deda.
+Lost & Found: Hip Hop Underground Soul Classics is a double-disc album containing two previously shelved albums Center of Attention, by InI, and The Original Baby Pa, by Deda.
 Released on October 27, 2003 on BBE Records.
 Both albums were recorded in 1995 and produced entirely by Pete Rock, except for five overall tracks produced either by Grap Luva or Spunk Bigga.
 Neither album had been officially released until this compilation came out.

 Background

 Both albums were recorded in 1995, and were scheduled to be released through Pete Rock's Soul Brother Records label via a distribution deal with Elektra Records.
 The InI single "Fakin' Jax" was released in that year and performed fairly well.
 Deda's song "Blah Uno" originally appeared on a live compilation released by Elektra, which also gave a catalog number for the album that was then to be called Every Man For Himself.
-Rock's distribution deal with Elektra fell through, and plans to release the albums were subsequently cancelled because of issues over ownership of the masters.
+Pete Rock's distribution deal with Elektra fell through, and plans to release the albums were subsequently cancelled because of issues over ownership of the masters.
 The Life I Live did, however, find its way onto the underground market through bootlegging.